Manke Leaves Poswil

 When Germany conquered them, Lithuanians rejoiced, seeing them as saviours from Russian domination.
 They killed the Jews, saying they were loyal to the Russians.
 The Russians had done the same, when they conquered Lithuania in 1939 killing them because they were loyal to Lithuania.

-The stupid way of antisemites; accuse the Jews of loyalty to the enemy and use it fool the people into thinking their government had found the cause for the enemy's success.
+The stupid way of antisemites; accuse the Jews of loyalty to the enemy and use it to fool the people into thinking their government had found the cause for the enemy's success.

 To this day stupid citizens are convinced their government is efficiently solving problems, while actually performing a colossal show.
 Killing or expelling Jews satisfied the common people, they said the government is acting wisely in handling the country's problems.